Database replication

 • STORE_KEY

-The value provided to replicate.object.store is thus:
+The value provided to replication.object.store is thus:

 The value of DB_INSTANCE_NAME can be any unique alphanumeric string, which includes dashes -.